What To Do Before and After an Accident

 Putting 10,000 miles on it will knock off another significant percentage – but you’ll still owe nearly $25,000.

 If you get in an accident and your motorcycle is totaled, the insurance company will value it based on the bike’s fair market value, which could be a lot less than what you still owe on your loan.
-GAP insurance makes up the difference between what you owe and what it’s valued at, so you don’t end up having to pay off the remainder of a loan for a bike you no longer have.
+GAP insurance makes up the difference between what you owe and what your motorcycle is valued at, so you don’t end up having to pay off the remainder of a loan for a bike you no longer have.

 Some other types of overlooked motorcycle insurance are gear coverage and classic motorcycle insurance.